 The University of Bristol has an extensive grammar page with many interactive lessons and quizzes.
 I recommend these pages for students who are in middle school and higher.
 It is geared to the writing of formal academic essays and the type of language expected in such situations.
 The lessons are online and have interactive quiz questions throughout the lesson to check for understanding.

 There is a yahoo group for homeschoolers who do NaNoWriMo and they seem very excited to be preparing to do this in November.
-They also have three very comprehensive workbooks (one for elementary school, one for middle school, and one for high school) that go step-by-step through all of the steps involved in the writing process.
+They also have a very comprehensive workbook that go step-by-step through all of the steps involved in the writing process.

 For grades K-6, Scott Foresman has free grammar & writing textbooks for downloading.
 These are full textbooks for grammar and writing.
 The table of contents is listed with a link for each unit.
 You will right click (for most of us, anyway) to select a download option.
 We used these for 1st grade one year and I found them to be very easy to use.
 There is not a teacher’s manual, and I didn’t see where to get one.
 If you find out, please leave a comment about it.